🎥 Compose '24 Opening Keynote — view here

 The goal of this project is to gather the concept of Jamstack in a straight-forward way to encourage other developers to adopt the workflow.

-Built with the help of Astro, Tailwind CSS, Netlify, and Github.
+Built with the help of Astro, Tailwind CSS, Netlify, and GitHub.

 Jamstack.